tingxingdong/rocFFT-1/.github/CONTRIBUTING.md

 ## Pull-request guidelines
 * target the **develop** branch for integration
-* ensure code [builds properly]( https://github.com/kknox/clSPARSE/wiki/Build ) across Windows, Linux and MacOSX
+* ensure code builds successfully.
-  * Cloud based build services will verify pull requests
 * do not break existing test cases
-* new functionality will only be merged with new test cases
+* new functionality will only be merged with new unit tests
-  * new tests should integrate within the existing [googletest framework](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md)
+  * new unit tests should integrate within the existing [googletest framework](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md)
+  * tests must have good code coverage
+  * code must also have benchmark tests, and performance must approach the compute bound limit or memory bound limit.

 ## StyleGuide
 This project follows the [CPP Core guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md), with few modifications or additions noted below.
 All pull-requests should in good faith attempt to follow the guidelines stated therein, but we recognize that the content is lengthy.
 Below we list our primary concerns when reviewing pull-requests.